It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 1-800-282-2882.

-Here's here's where I'm headed.
+Here's where I'm headed.

-I mean, at the Reagan funeral, there are multiple references to things he did that were the Reagan side of our political battles for lower taxation and rebuilding the military.
+I mean, at the Reagan funeral, there are multiple references to things he did that were the Reagan side of our political battles for lower taxation and rebuilding the military, Mr. Gorbachev, tear down this wall, SDI, things like that.

 You would expect that.

-But those of you who are uh have been to a Catholic Mass or a Catholic know full well you reach that point of the Mass where it's time to hit your knees and be asked a few things to pray for, things that generally speaking one would think are universally agreed upon.
+But those of you who have been to a Catholic Mass or a Catholic know full well you reach that point of the Mass where it's time to hit your knees and be asked a few things to pray for.

-For this we pray to the Lord, and the congregation replies, Lord hear our prayer.
+For this, we pray to the Lord, and the congregation replies, Lord, hear our prayer.

-When uh politics are invoked, it's usually in a thoroughly innocuous way, giving our leaders the strength, energy, and uh you know, and and wherewithal to tackle a large plate of our nation's problems, for them we pray to the Lord.
+When politics are invoked, it's usually in a thoroughly innocuous way, giving our leaders the strength, energy, and wherewithal to tackle a large plate of our nation's problems.

-Lord, hear our prayer comes the response.
+Lord, hear our prayer, comes the response.

-Let's bring that about for that we pray to the Lord.
+Let's bring that about for that.

 Lord, hear our prayer.